yagoubali/SPGWAS2/repos/TWAS_FUSION_TCGA_Germline/readme.md

-# TCGA Expression and junction
+# The Cancer Genome Atlas (TCGA) tumor/normal expression

 This pipeline aims to perform transcriptome-wide and regulome-wide association tests (TWAS and RWAS) using the FUSION  tool (http://gusevlab.org/projects/fusion/).
-The user can use this tool to perform TWAS analysis based on TCGA Expression and junction from  Gusev et al. https://doi.org/10.1038/s41588-019-0395-x.
-Users can perform TWAS analysis using  10 tissues: 4 normal tissues and 6 cancerous tissues.
+The user can use this tool to perform TWAS and RWAS analysis based on expression from the Cancer Genome Atlas (TCGA) tumor/normal.
+These expression data were sourced from Germline gene expression models constructed from tumor RNA-seq.
+There are a total of 24 cancer types that can be used to perfom this analysis.

 # Input data format
 This pipeline accepts  GWAS summary statistics as an input file.
 The input file should be headed with the following minimum fields: